Nurmohammad62/journalists-program-arrange/README.md

 # About this site
 1. This site is a jounalist organaize website
 2. To manage a program of journalist, you can select journalists and invite
-3. You can also know some information about the top journalists in bangladesh
+3. You can also know some informations about the top journalists in bangladesh

 # Getting Started with Create React App